christophhart/hise_documentation/introduction/tour/phase-wizard.md

 ---
-keywords: Tutorial Project 1: Phase Wizard
+keywords: Tutorial Project 1: PhaseWizard
 summary:  Build a Synth VSTi
 index:    01
 weight:   70
-Author:   Dominik Mayer
+author:   Dominik Mayer
+modified: 10.06.2019
 ---

 The best way to show how these workspaces act together is probably to dig in right away and built a simple virtual instrument from scratch to exportation.